Resources and exploration space -

 24 March 2026

-How to integrate image accessibility rules into editorial processes?
+Image accessibility: how to integrate rules into your editorial processes

 Developers, SEO specialists, contributors: each fills in the alt text in their own way according to their own logic.
 Result: unstable RGAA compliance, which degrades with each publication.
 So who is really responsible for qualifying images and how can this be remedied long-term?